Updated 1st March 2019

 Why we use this information:

 - To process your donations or other payments, to claim Gift Aid on your donations and verify any financial transactions.
 We will collect your credit/debit card details if you are making a purchase on our website.
-We do not store your card details; all payments via our website are securely passed to SagePay, our payment processing partner, according to the Payment Card Industry Security Standards.
+We do not store your card details; all payments via our website are securely passed to our payment processing partners, PayPal and SagePay according to the Payment Card Industry Security Standards.

 - To process details of the support you have provided to us, including volunteering or fundraising for us for internal record keeping.